 1. Small business health coverage is cheaper than Obamacare

-First, when you offer a group health insurance plan for yourself and your employees, our analysis shows coverage on a per-person basis averages about $40 cheaper per month than enrolling in an Obamacare plan – that’s nearly $160 per month for a family of four!
+First, when you offer a group health insurance plan for yourself and your employees, analysis from eHealth shows that coverage on a per-person basis averages about $30 cheaper per month than enrolling in an individual Obamacare plan – that’s nearly $120 per month for a family of four!

-According to an eHealth survey of small business owners, more than two-thirds (68%) offer employer-sponsored coverage because they consider it a moral obligation or because it helps them hire and retain the best workers – but it also provides you and your employees with a more affordable road to coverage.
-See the report
+According to an eHealth survey of small business owners, many respondents said that they offer employer-sponsored health coverage because they consider it a moral obligation (43 percent) or because it helps them hire and retain the best workers (66 percent) – but it also provides you and your employees with a more affordable road to coverage.

 If you want to provide yourself, your family, and your employees with stable coverage for the future, an employer-sponsored group health insurance plan may be the way to go.
-Employer-based plans seem less likely to be as seriously impacted by changes to the individual health insurance market based on the current political trends.
+Employer-based plans seem less likely to be as seriously impacted by changes to the individual health insurance market.
 Work with a licensed agent like eHealth to find the right group health plan for your needs and budget today.

 This article is for general information and may not be updated after publication.
 Consult your own tax, accounting, or legal advisor instead of relying on this article as tax, accounting, or legal advice.